 Frequently asked questions

-In a nutshell, we offer businesses more flexibility than most other insurance providers.
+In a nutshell, we offer more personalisation and customisation than many other insurance providers.

-Our small business cover is offered on a monthly subscription basis, enabling businesses to adapt their cover as and when it's needed.
+We enable businesses to adapt their cover as and when it's needed, with no adjustment fees.
 This ensures that they only ever pay for what they need, when they need it.

-Our enterprise team works with larger businesses with complex risks, to design and maintain bespoke cover that meets their needs.
+Our advisory and broking team works with larger businesses with complex risks, to design and maintain bespoke cover that meets their needs.

 Absolutely.
 Superscript is authorised and regulated by the Financial Conduct Authority.
 We are also backed by the Financial Service Compensation Scheme.